OldmanHades/RepositoryforSVMarticles/README.md

 # RepositoryforSVMarticles
-Collection of code for the examples and projects dealing with my SVM articles
+Collection of code for the examples and projects dealing with my SVM articles on Medium